kartikeydixit/kartikeydixit/README.md

-- 👋 Hi, I’m @kartikeydixit
+- 👋 Hi, I’m Kartikey Dixit , currently pursuing B.Tech from MNNIT Allahabad
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development , Programming and Book Reading
-- 🌱 I’m currently learning Sql
-- 📫 How to reach me : Email : kartikeydixit1401@gmail.com
+- 📫 Reach me via Email : kartikeydixit1401@gmail.com

 <!---
 kartikeydixit/kartikeydixit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.